chaotiquetaurus/Open-i_chestxray_multimodal/SUIVI.md

 enzo : the canva of the Flyer has been created and some information has already been written. hugo : started digging into the potential data leak between MIMIC-CXR (the CXR set used to pretrain the encoders) and Open-i (our eval set).
 The almost-perfect AUC (several classes at 0.99–1.00, mean ~0.98–0.96) is too good to be true for chest X-ray multi-label classification, and a leak between the pretraining and evaluation distributions would exactly explain it.
 Began checking for overlap (same patients / studies leaking across the pretrain→finetune split) and how the train/test split is built.
 In parallel, started my own part of the multimodal fusion: a first implementation of a Q-Former architecture (a small set of learnable query tokens that attend over the image features to extract a compact, text-conditioned visual representation), as an alternative to the bidirectional cross-attention fusion.

+djouhoud: setup the telecom's volume  for the dicom volume preprocess.
+Solve the git access problem

 Aziz: Built the `multimodal_fusion/` module that combines a custom BERT text encoder and a Vision Transformer (ViT) image encoder into a single multi-label classifier for 21 chest pathologies, using bidirectional cross-attention as the fusion mechanism.
 **`BidirectionalCrossAttention`**